The Chemistry of Unicellular Green Algae (Chlamydomonas reinhardtii)

 Chlamydomonas is one such organism that utilizes this system, with calcium Ca2+ ion-dependent signaling methods being central to many responses in Chlamydomonas, including flagella function, photosynthesis, and stress signaling (Wheeler, 2017).
 Chlamydomonas reinhardtii has been found to possess ‘animal-like’ channels for calcium diffusion down an electrochemical gradient like transient receptor potential channels, voltage-gated cation channels, and inositol trisphosphate receptors, all of which are distinctly absent from plant genomes (Ballotari & Pivato, 2021).
 These channels in addition to standard plant components for Ca2+ channels, with Ca2+ transporters to move against the concentration gradient using ATP, allow Chlamydomonas to effectively mediate Ca2+ concentration, opening the door to the use of this ion as a form of signaling in response to various stimuli, with some examples following.

 In Chlamydomonas, the eyespot is an apparatus capable of detecting the direction and intensity of light (Ballotari & Pivato, 2021), allowing the organism to decide when and how to perform phototaxis.
 The morphology of this organelle has been shown through electron microscopy to consist of a distinct region containing carotenoid granules that are hexagonally packed, functioning as a wave interference reflector (Kato et al, 2019).
 The signalling behind phototaxis has been shown to be mediated by plasma membrane-located photoreceptors channelrhodopsin (ChR), light-gated channels capable of allowing rapid Ca2+ influx current from the extracellular region towards the eyespot region (Ballotari & Pivato, 2021).
 A Ca2+ feedback loop therefore regulates ChR function, and it has been shown that the phosphorylation involved in energy exchange at ChR’s is an important aspect of the phototactic sensitivity present in Chlamydomonas reinhardtii (Böhm et al., 2019).
 Hence, a flash stimulation on Chlamydomonas has been observed to provoke an influx of calcium current into the eyespot and flagella.
 This photocurrent has even been suggested to be the trigger for all behavioral light responses of the cell (Holland et al, 1997).
-With several Ca2+ binding proteins and transporters having been identified on subcellular fractions of intact eyespots on Chlamydomonas reinhardtii, there is a wealth of evidence to suggest calcium ions play a crucial role in signal transmission and light sensing processes, thereby mediating the corresponding flagella beating as part of the following phototactic response (Ballotari & Pivato, 2021).
+With several Ca2+ binding proteins and transporters having been identified on subcellular fractions of intact eyespots on Chlamydomonas reinhardtii, there is a wealth of evidence to suggest calcium play a crucial role in signal transmission and light sensing processes, thereby mediating the corresponding flagella beating as part of the following phototactic response (Ballotari & Pivato, 2021).

 Fig. 7.
 Numerous organelles and apparatus within Chlamydomonas are linked to calcium Ca2+ ions, that are capable of influx/efflux through all the indicated regions.
 While the exact function of these relationships is more clearly defined aspects like the Flagella and eyespot, others are less understood such as the mitochondrial role in intracellular Ca2+ dynamics, despite these organelles’ ability to rapidly accumulate this ion (Ballotari & Pivato, 2021).